nookworth/linkedin-scout/design-doc.md

 # Acceptance Criteria
     The LinkedIn Scout must perform the following tasks:
-    - login, or use an existing session, to the LinkedIn account of Chris Morrison (me)
+    - login to, or use an existing session to access, the LinkedIn account of Chris Morrison (me)
     - search for new people to connect with
         - the search should take into account my criteria, such as specific companies of interest, conditions to be considered a match, etc.
         - it should also fall back to a default set of criteria